 These are the winter baby mittens that I tell all my friends to buy, as soon as they tell me they’re having a baby.
 I honestly love the Stonz baby mittens SO MUCH!

 We’ve used these for a few years, and I can honestly say that they are the perfect mitten for babies and toddlers.
-The Stonz Baby Mittz are a thumbless mitten that go on super easy and are easy to tighten.
+The Stonz Baby Mittz is a thumbless mitten that goes on super easy and is easy to tighten.

-We’ve never had these mittens for babies fall off, and our little guys hands always stayed super warm, making these the warmest mittens for babies around.
+We’ve never had these mittens for babies fall off, and our little guy’s hands always stayed super warm, making these the warmest mittens for babies around.
 These are also the only waterproof baby mittens we’ve ever found.
-These aren’t cheap baby mittens like most stores sell, but are a high quality piece of gear that’s made in baby size, but also at a very affordable price, like the Stonz mittens for older kids.
+These aren’t cheap baby mittens like most stores sell, but are high-quality pieces of gear that are made in baby size, but also at a very affordable price, like the Stonz mittens for older kids.

 If you’re planning on adventuring with a baby in the winter, these mittens are a must-have for infants, up to about age 2-3.
 These warm baby mittens will keep your little one’s fingers toasty, and the elastic closure around the wrist and cuff helps them to stay on well.